PyMVPA/PyMVPA/doc/source/tutorial_classifiers.rst

 simple kNN-classifier.
 We'll get back to the classifiers shortly.
 Let's first look at the remaining part of this analysis.

-We already know that `~mvpa.clfs.transerror.TransferError` is used to compute the error function.
+We already know that `~mvpa.measures.base.CrossValidation` can be used to compute errors.
 So far we have used only the mean mismatch between actual targets and classifier predictions as the error function (which is the default).
 However, PyMVPA offers a number of alternative functions in the :mod:`mvpa.misc.errorfx` module, but it is also trivial to specify custom ones.